 If you have had any connection with the world of beekeepers, you know that we are an opinionated bunch.

 That’s okay, but its not the most effective teaching technique.

 The basics of honey bee biology and the needs of bees are obvious.
 But, be prepared to hear a lot of opinions.

 This is another reason that I support the idea of taking more than 1 beekeeping class.
 It gives you a chance to gather useful information from different people.

 This gives you a better perspective and you learn more than 1 way to do things.
 Because in beekeeping, there are certainly many ways to manage bees.

 Beekeeping Course Expectations

-I developed my online beekeeping class after years of teaching beekeeping locally.
-I know which beekeeping mistakes are most common for first year beekeepers.
-In my online beekeeping class, I strive to give you correct, factual basic information on how to keep bees.
+In my online beekeeping class, I give you correct, factual information on how to keep bees.
 You decide how to apply the techniques I teach.

 Know Your Beekeeping Instructor

 When choosing the best beekeeping class, consider who is developing the material.
 I am a Master Beekeeper and I have spent years training new beekeepers through my local beekeeping association and other outreach.
-I don’t know it all – no one does.
+But guess what – I don’t know it all – no one does.